DiCITS/MasterCiberSeguridad2018/Docker/starting_docker.md

 ```

-## Download a image of docker container:
+## Download a image of docker container

 ``docker pull``